 If you read my blog regularly I’m sure you will have noticed my love of Canada.
 It’s a fabulous country with many exciting cities, stunning landscapes and warm and welcoming people.
-I’ve flown there with several different airlines and now have a firm favourite, both on price and service.
+I’ve flown there with several different airlines, many more than once and now have a firm favourite, both on price and service.
 Here’s my Air Transat review and guide to the different ticket types.

 This Montreal-based leisure airline flies to 63 destinations in Canada, the United States, Mexico, the Caribbean, Central America, South America and Europe – 30 countries in all, specialising in holiday destinations.

 Please note this is not a sponsored post although Neill and I did get a complimentary upgrade to Club Class for review purposes.
 As ever, I will only share my honest opinions with you, otherwise, there’s little point!